topwaye/morse/README.md

 Essentially, when powered on, a living OS is a procedure of a battery selecting a battery in an old-style battery charger.

 There are public batteries and private batteries identified by Session ID.
-A public battery can only be derived from a public battery, A private battery may be derived from a public battery, or from a private battery with the same Session ID, but may not be derived from other private batteries.
+A public battery can only be derived from a public battery, A private battery may be derived from a public battery, or from a private battery with the same Session ID, but may not be derived from the other private batteries.

 The arrangement of batteries is like a colored tree, made up of battery nodes with different colors.